HerrMardan/HerrMardan/README.md

 # Hi there 👋
 <h2>
-  it's about me⚡
+  about me⚡
   </h2>
-  <p> I'm Mohamad javad mardan a 19 y.o JavaScript development learner who loves creativity and animation web programming😄 </p>
+  <p> as HerrMardan I'm a 19 y.o JavaScript development learner who loves creativity and animation web programming😄 </p>

 <h3>what I'm learning and what I know</h3>